jarmokivekas/hotosm-activation-gis-resources/docs/tm-project-status-in-google-sheets.md

 =ImportJSON("https://tasks.hotosm.org/api/v1/project/8301/summary")
 ```

-By default it creates both column headers, and the data for that project on the next row.
+By default it creates outputs the column headers on the first row and the project data on the next row.

 ## Improving usability